Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Expanding Cracks:

-• If hairline cracks widen or multiply, this could indicate ongoing structural problems that need to be addressed to prevent further damage.
+• If hairline cracks begin to widen or multiply, it could suggest ongoing structural challenges that require immediate attention to avert more extensive damage.

 3. Aesthetic and Property Value Impacts: